matevsh/meblowy-shop/README.md

 # 🪑 [Furniture Shop](https://www.meblowy.shop/)

+## 🚧The project is in production, so some functionality may not work🏭

 ## 📋Description
 The project is an e-commerce platform built with Next.js and Nest.js, leveraging the power of TypeScript.
 It encompasses a range of features, starting from essential online shopping functionalities and culminating in a robust and fully operational sales platform.